apache/doris/docs/en/installing/compilation.md

     apache/incubator-doris   build-env-1.4.2    49f68cecbc1a        4 days ago          3.76GB
     ```

 Note: For different versions of Doris, you need to download the corresponding mirror version.
+From Apache Doris 0.15.0 version, the docker image will keep same version number with Doris, You can use  ` apache/incubator-doris:build-env-1.4.2 `  or ` apache/incubator-doris:build-env-for-0.15.0 `   compile Apache Doris 0.15.0, they are identical.

 | image version | commit id | release version |
 |---|---|---|